 Infrastructure planning and policy

-The State Infrastructure Plan sets the direction for planning, investment and delivery of infrastructure in Queensland.
+The former State Infrastructure Plan set the direction for planning, investment and delivery of infrastructure in Queensland.

 The Queensland Government is providing $2.2 billion over five years, from 2015–16, to build the priority infrastructure needed to support economic growth and liveability into the future.

 This supports the implementation of the State Infrastructure Plan and further demonstrates this government's commitment to planning and delivering infrastructure.

 The Strategy for Social Infrastructure outlines a place-specific approach to planning and investing in social facilities like schools and hospitals to benefit Queensland communities.

 The Growth Area and Regional Infrastructure Investment Fund helps support the delivery of new state-led infrastructure or the improvement of existing facilities to improve liveability in areas experiencing growth.